Jiggins/mu-cs401-f2015/README.md

 Administrative Matters
 ----------------------

-Scribes for notes.
+* Scribes for notes.
-Markdown format.
+* Markdown format.
-In git, on github.
+* In git, on github.
-Feel free to help with notes, send pull requests, etc.
+* Feel free to help with notes (fix typos as you read), send pull requests, etc.